 6. Settlement

-At the end of each day or another predefined period, the business submits the batch of approved transactions to the acquiring bank.
+At the end of each day or at another predefined period, the business submits the batch of approved transactions to the acquiring bank.
 The acquiring bank requests funds from the issuing bank through the payment network.
 The issuing bank transfers the required funds to the acquiring bank, which deposits the money into the business’s account, minus any fees associated with credit card processing.

 Typically, authorization takes a few seconds and settlement takes a couple of days.
 Go here for more details about Stripe’s payout timelines for businesses.